flowsforapex/apex-flowsforapex/docs/UsingTimerEvents.md

 - Start Event - Timer controls when the process starts.
 - Intermediate Catch Event - the timer delays the process flow and controls when the process moves on to the next event.
 - Timer Boundary Events - interrupting and non-interrupting timer boundary events can be set on tasks, userTask, and subProcess objects to implement reminder, timeout, and period closing processes.
+Non-interrupting timer boundary events can fire repetitively. 🆕
 - Event Based Gateway.
 Timers can be used following an Event Based Gateway.
 The Event Based Gateway choses which single path is taken, based on which Event occurs first.

 When using timers, the properties viewer window is used to specify the timer type and details.[](#)

 The Timer sub-system requires additional database privileges and configuration, so you might need to configure your timer sub-system and check that it is working correctly if you have not used timers before on your system.
+Timers use the Oracle DBMS_SCHEDULER mechanism, and initial Flows for APEX set-up requires privilege to create a Job and a Process.

+From v21.2, timers can be specified in ISO 8601 format or in Oracle format. 🆕

 ## Timer Start Event